-- The article processing charge (APC) for Short reports and Translation Articles is 285 GBP (+ VAT where applicable*).
+- The article processing charge (APC) for Short reports, Translation Articles, Historical Articles and Methods is 285 GBP (+ VAT where applicable*).

 - The article processing charge (APC) for Journal Club and Short & Sweet Articles is 210 GBP (+ VAT where applicable*).

 - There is no charge for i-reviews.